caltechlibrary/newt/template_engine_explained.md

 curl -X POST -H 'content-type: application/json' --data '{}' 'http://localhost:8011/hello'
 ~~~

 The curl command above sends a POST (implied by the `--data` option) using a content type of "application/json".
 Newt Handlebars only knows how to work with JSON data. curl takes care of setting that content type using the `--data`.
 Normally a POST from a web form is included using urlencoding.
 But the web has evolved since the 1990s and most API now produce output encoded as JSON (or have the option to do so).
-Newt Handlebars is designed to support this behavior when it processes requests.
+Newt template engine is designed to support content which is encoded as "application/json".
+This aligns well with the whole Newt pipeline implementation.

 When you run the curl command you above should get back the HTML markup from the template and in the body element see the message "Hi There from Planet Earth!".